william-are-buzbee/william-are-buzbee.github.io/readme.md

 ---------

-The environments, flora and fauna of this planet are informed by evolutionary pressures over the course of millions of years.
-The dense atmosphere, dim sunlight and high moisture content have created a wet and rich surface habitat- swampy marshlands covered in mahogany-red flora.
+The environments, flora and fauna of this planet are millions of years old.
+The dense atmosphere, dim sunlight and high moisture content on the surface have created a wet and rich surface habitat- swampy marshlands covered in mahogany-red flora.
 Metals like manganese and copper are abundant in terrestrial and sub-terrainian environments, providing a nearly inexhaustible supply of energy for chemosynthetic life.

 All alien fauna originates from two ancient genetic lineages.
 One lineage has a centralized brain, a closed circulatory system and an emphasis on smell as a primary sense.
 Another clade has a decentralized brain, an open circulatory system and a strong ability to detect ground vibration.

-Over millions of years, these two lineages evolve and radiate into every niche available to them.
-They come to occupy the roles of apex predators, tiny generalists, titanic herbivores and carrion eating scavengers.
+Over millions of years, these two lineages evolved and radiated into every niche available to them.
+They became apex predators and tiny generalists, titanic herbivores and carrion eating scavengers.

-They populate sub-terranian forests fueled by chemical energy from the planetary core.
-They claim the abyssal depths of the deep sea.
-They compete across the vast expanse of open ocean.
-They radiate across intricate archipelagos, speciating into diverse forms.
+They colonized sub-terranian forests fueled by chemical energy from the planetary core.
+They claimed the abyssal depths and the vast expanse of the open ocean.
+They spread across intricate archipelagos, speciating into diverse forms.

-This is when the game begins- you are an alien creature trying to survive on this planet.
-Use your animal weaponry, senses and cognition to carve out a niche for yourself in this alien world.
+This is when the game begins.
+You play as an alien creature trying to survive in this world.
+Except, you're special- you have the ability to mutate and change your body plan with precision.
+Grow new limbs, alter your general size, change your cognitive architecture, produce any kind of new organ, reconfigure circulation, specify metabolism and change the material of various bodily regions.

+Climb the food chain and carve out your niche.
 ---------

-This game is inspired by Biblaridion's _Alien Biospheres_ series, a uniquely believable speculative evolution project.
+This game is inspired by Biblaridion's _Alien Biospheres_ series, a unique and believable speculative evolution project.
 Other strong influences come from classic roguelikes like _Nethack_ and _Caves of Qud._